Rules & Permits

 Human waste must be disposed of 200ft or more from campsites, water sources, and trails.
 Dig a hole 6 to 8 inches deep to bury human waste.

 Leaving refuse, debris or litter is not permitted.
-Pack it in and pack ti out.
+Pack it in and pack it out.
 Toilet paper must be fully buried or, preferably, packed out!

 Washing with soap in water sources is not permitted as insect repellents, suncreens and soaps all contaminate water sources.
 Rinse off these contaminants before swimming.
 Wash dishes and gear well away from water sources.
 Even biodegradable soaps should be utilized and rinsed off away from water sources!